Penn Wood High School: History

 Penn Wood High School, originally Lansdowne High School, was opened in 1927.
 The architect was Joseph Linden Heacock, and the builder was John McShain who went on to build the Kennedy Center, The Jefferson Memorial and The Pentagon.
 Today, it is one of the oldest public school buildings in Pennsylvania.
 Built in the Italian Renaissance style, the motto carved above the door reads "To Teach the Art of Living Well", attributed to Seneca.
-Carved in limestone above the motto are a female figure holding a Greek Temple, and a male figure holding a cog.
+Carved in limestone below the motto are a female figure holding a Greek Temple, and a male figure holding a cog.

 The school is the result of the 1982 merger of 3 previous high schools: Lansdowne-Aldan High School, Yeadon High School and Darby-Colwyn High School.
 The merger was ordered by the Pennsylvania Human Relations Commission in light of findings that the school district was racially segregated.
 The schools' merger prompted protests from white residents of Lansdowne and Aldan, which culminated in Aldan public officials suing unsuccessfully to secede from the school district in 1995.

 The school suffered extensive fire damage due to suspected arson in 2013.
-Following an outpouring of local community support, Penn Wood was able to successfully re-open the school prior to the 2013-14 school year.
+Following an outpouring of local community support, Penn Wood was able to successfully re-open prior to the 2013-14 school year.